 Premature Newborn Babies Coverage

 Newborn baby health insurance coverage is vital should your child require care in the Neonatal Intensive Care Unit (NICU).
 Expenses can add up quickly.
 Don’t forget to contact your carrier within 30 days.
 You don’t want to lose coverage for an infant that is seriously ill.
-Having your newborn confined to a NICU has impacts on supplemental coverage, your FSA elections, and exchange implications.
+Having your newborn confined to an NICU has impacts on supplemental coverage, your FSA elections, and exchange implications.

 Supplemental hospital indemnity covers mom’s stay at the hospital and will pay an additional benefit should your infant require special care.
 Most policies may cover your infant during the first 30 days.
 Be sure to file a claim for your newborn if time is spent in the NICU.
 An extra benefit may be paid for multiples that require specialized care.
 Multiples are frequently born pre-term.

 You may add your child to your policy if medical underwriting is met.
 Coverage must begin prior to conception.

-Having a newborn confined to a NICU may result in added expenses.
-Parents might have some left-over medical bills associated with child birth: hospital deductibles, co insurance, out of network fees, etc. Pre-tax dollars can cut costs not covered by your newborn health insurance.
+Having a newborn confined to an NICU may result in added expenses.
+Parents might have some left-over medical bills associated with childbirth: hospital deductibles, coinsurance, out of network fees, etc. Pre-tax dollars can cut costs not covered by your newborn health insurance.
 Make sure you change your annual election to cover the extra costs.

 Many children born pre-term go on to health healthy normal lives.
 Many others have ongoing medical issues.
 Should your child show signs of developmental delays you may quickly find yourself immersed in a variety of diagnostic testing – much of which may not be covered by your policy.
 Learn to use your flexible spending account to stretch your resources.